boschmitt/tweedledum/README.md

 Tweedledum has two python packages that can be installed using `pip`.
 For both, you will at least __Python 3.6__.
 The `tweedledum` package contains the latest stable release.
-You can install it from PyPi using:
+You can install it from PyPI using:

 * Latest stable release (Linux/Mac/Windows)